Hi, I'm Hua Tang

 Systems and Computational Neuroscience

-I am a postdoctoral fellow in the laboratory of neuropsychology at NIMH.
+I am a research fellow in the laboratory of neuropsychology at NIMH.
 I'm using a combination of high electrode count neurophysiology and fiber photometry, aiming to understand the frontal-striatal circuitry that underlies reinforcement learning in macaques.

-During my Ph.D., I studied how rats balance the costs and benefits in effort-based decision making, and the neural basis of how training improves the working memory capacity and facilitates the training effects transfer between tasks in macaques
+During my Ph.D., I studied how rats balance the costs and benefits in effort-based decision making, and the neural basis of how training improves the working memory capacity and facilitates the training effects transfer between tasks in macaques.

 In my spare time, I am a popular science writer (in Chinese) and founded a non-profit pop-science organization to spread cutting-edge findings in neuroscience.